Simone Marstiller

-Simone Marstiller is a Liberian American attorney and former jurist who served as secretary of the Florida Agency for Health Care Administration from 2021 to 2022 and secretary of the Department of Juvenile Justice from 2019 to 2021.
+Simone Marstiller is an American attorney and former jurist who served as secretary of the Florida Agency for Health Care Administration from 2021 to 2022 and secretary of the Department of Juvenile Justice from 2019 to 2021.
 She was a judge on the Florida First District Court of Appeal from 2010 to 2016 and held government roles under governors Jeb Bush, Charlie Crist, and Ron DeSantis.

 Early life and education

 Marstiller was born in Monrovia, Liberia, and grew up in St. Petersburg, Florida.
 She earned a bachelor of business administration from Stetson University in 1988.
 She later obtained her J.D., cum laude, from Stetson University College of Law in 1996.